-Program Description: Purchase of abandoned and foreclosed properties for rehabilitation and resale to eligible first time home buyers whose income does not exceed 120 percent (%) of Area Median Income.
-Once an approved buyers is selected, provide deferred silent second trust deed loans in amounts up to \$150,000, that are due upon sale of the property.

-Quantified Objective (2013-2021): Annually expend \$500,000 on foreclosed residential property purchases.
+Program: Purchase of abandoned and foreclosed properties for rehabilitation and resale to eligible first time home buyers whose income does not exceed 120 percent (%) of Area Median Income.
+Once an approved buyer is selected, provide deferred silent second trust deed loans in amounts up to \$150,000, that are due upon sale of the property.
+Objective is to annually expend \$500,000 on foreclosed residential property purchases.

-Funding Source: California Housing and Community Development Department (HCD)
+Funding Source: CA Housing and Community Development Dept. (HCD)

+Responsible Agency: Housing Department

+Timeframe: Ongoing